 Still…in reading the Bible, I’ve found encouragement in keeping my vow.
 I’ve seen how God rewards those who keep their word.
 Hannah is a good example of this.
-If you’ll recall, Hannah was the second wife to a man who had a son through his second wife.
+If you’ll recall, Hannah was one of two wives to a man who had a son through the other wife.
 Hannah was apparently barren, and the second wife ridiculed her for it.

 So when they went to the temple that year, Hannah prayed for a child and promised that if He would bless her, she’d hand him over to God’s service.
 Hannah prayed and believed and behold, she gave birth to the prophet Samuel.
 And she kept her word, handing Samuel over to the priest Eli.
 And God rewarded her with five more children.

 The point of my sharing my experience, particular this one, is several.
 In the point of homosexuality, I’ve had people tell me, “So what, I’m not suppose to have sex then?
 If that’s what my heart is telling me?
 Am I supposed to remain celibate my entire life?”

 I think, having read this far, you know the answer to that question.
 I think one of the main reasons why they’re soliciting a response from a mere human instead of inquiring of God through means of the Bible is because they can then counter with that cliché response of, “Well you shouldn’t judge me.
 God created me.
 So who are you to say what’s right and what’s wrong.”